Appium setup

 Install Appium

-Appium 1.x is no longer maintained.
-Make sure to run Appium 2.x.
+Appium 1.x is no longer being maintained.
+Make sure you use Appium 2.x.

 1. Install Appium